 If people have only blood-streaked sputum (which is usually caused by an upper respiratory infection), a doctor's evaluation is not as urgent.
 People can call a doctor, who can decide whether and how rapidly they need to be seen based on their symptoms, medical history, and other factors.
 Typically, a delay of a few days or so is not harmful.

 What the doctor does

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (Some Causes and Features of Hemoptysis Some Causes and Features of Hemoptysis ).
+What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see table ).

 When the person started coughing up blood

 How long the coughing has been going on